DotEfekts/ATCTools/README.md

 It supports validation of SIDs, STARs, airways (including direction), waypoints and navaids, and coordinates.

-It has been built for Australian, however in theory you could use it for anywhere you have the data for.
+It has been built for Australian airspace, however in theory you could use it for anywhere you have the data for.

 <img width="1920" alt="Screen Shot 2023-01-28 at 7 46 54 pm" src="https://user-images.githubusercontent.com/1389365/215265527-f72a567c-29b8-4859-a240-2f364bbfe07c.png">